Ignore

 --file-path=<PATH_TO_RESOURCE>

-Filesystem for which to ignore the issue.
-Used by snyk code and snyk test --unmanaged
+Filesystem for which to exclude directories or files from scanning.
+Used only by snyk code and snyk test --unmanaged

 Default: none